-Monthly checks apply to water, foam, co2, wet chemical and powder extinguishers.
+Water, foam, co2, wet chemical and powder fire extinguishers should be visually checked every month.
 These monthly checks are quick, easy to do and shouldn’t take up too much of your time.
 However, they quickly and efficiently identify potential issues in your fire protection equipment and can save lives, the building and the business.

 A monthly fire extinguisher inspection comprises of a quick visual check of the extinguisher, its pressure gauge, headcap pin and seal.
 This is to identify any damage, loss of pressure or tampering.
 Finally, you should ensure that the extinguisher is located in its designated place on a wall bracket or extinguisher stand, and the extinguisher and usage instruction is easily visible.

-Every 12 months, you must have your fire extinguishers serviced – this is what’s known as a “basic service” and needs to be done in accordance with BS 5036-6.
+You must have your fire extinguishers serviced, every 12 months – this is what’s known as a “basic service” and needs to be done in accordance with BS 5036-6.
 This service is best done by a third party accredited fire extinguisher technician, with the correct tools, training and experience.